-The graphic below summarizes the Social Security system's current imbalance.
+Chart 10 summarizes the Social Security system's current imbalance of workers per beneficiary, in graphic form.
 Today, taxes from the nearly three workers per retiree (along with revenue from benefit taxation and interest on the OASDI trust funds) plus asset reserves in the trust funds are sufficient for the OASDI system to pay 100% of all benefits.
-By the middle of the next decade, the number of retirees is projected to have grown much faster than the number of workers and the OASDI trust fund reserves are projected to be depleted.
-At that point, the program revenue is projected to be sufficient to pay only 78% of all benefits due.
+By the middle of the next decade, the number of retirees is projected to grow much faster than the number of workers and the OASDI trust fund is projected to be depleted.
+At that point, the program revenue is projected to be sufficient to pay only 80% of all benefits due.
 Legislative changes, which range from raising taxes to cutting overall benefits (or some of both), are needed to correct the system's imbalance.